Call for same-day service: (310) 487-2580

 • Buyout agreements will now have to include additional language.
 Landlords will have to inform tenants that repeated requests for a buyout after tenant refusal in writing is harassment.

-This change will not take effect March 2024, but will be on the November 2024 ballot.
-We expect it to pass by voters.
+This change will not take effect in March 2024 but will be on the November 2024 ballot.
+We expect it to be approved by voters.

-Currently landlords can evict tenants when they perform unauthorized or unpermitted work on the unit.
-For example, if a tenant removes a wall or self install a skylight, the landlord has the right to evict the tenant for breach of the lease.
+Currently, landlords can evict tenants if they perform unauthorized or unpermitted work on the unit.
+For example, if a tenant removes a wall or installs a skylight themselves, the landlord has the right to evict the tenant for breach of the lease.

-The city council wants to restrict this power, if not completely eliminate it.
-Under the new rules, tenant will have new affirmative defenses in an unlawful detainer action:
+The City Council wants to restrict, if not completely eliminate, this power.
+Under the new rules, tenants will have new affirmative defenses in unlawful detainer actions, including:

-• If the tenant had the consent of the landlord for the alteration, but no permit was obtained due to landlord’s ‘lack of cooperation.’
+• If the tenant had the landlord’s consent for the alteration, but no permit was obtained due to the landlord’s lack of cooperation.

-• When landlord received notice of violation or citation from the city, but did not notify of that citation to the tenant.
+• If the landlord received a notice of violation or citation from the city but did not notify the tenant.

-• Landlord received a notice of violation or citation, the tenant is not able to appeal the notice or citation, seek a variance, or obtain a permit to legalize the work, and the tenant requested the landlord do one of the foregoing but the landlord refused.
+• If the landlord received a notice of violation or citation, the tenant is unable to appeal the notice or citation, seek a variance, or obtain a permit to legalize the work, and the tenant requested the landlord to take one of these actions but the landlord refused.

-Landlords will still be able to collect damages in a civil lawsuit against the tenant for non-permitted alterations.
+Landlords will still be able to collect damages in a civil lawsuit against tenants for non-permitted alterations.

-Also voted on in November 2024 ballot are ‘economical thresholds’ for evictions, just like City of Los Angeles passed in 2023 in the Just Cause changes.
-This means that evictions in Santa Monica for non-payment of rent can’t be for a small amount of rent due and unpaid.
-The amount will be equal to 150% of median rent in LA County for the number of bedrooms.
-The proposed amounts:
+Also voted on the November 2024 ballot are “economic thresholds” for evictions, similar to those passed by the City of Los Angeles in 2023 as part of their Just Cause ordinance.
+This means that evictions in Santa Monica for non-payment of rent cannot be based on a small amount of rent owed.

 Studio1BR2BR3BR4BR